Activation Steering vs. Finetuning: How Different Are They Really?

 This tells us:

-There are some things that post-MLP steering cannot do while post-block steering can.
+There are some situations that post-MLP steering does not perform well while post-block steering does.

 To gain some intuition, let’s restrict ourselves to the linear case, where post-MLP steering is a steering in the style of ReFT.
 Now, to assure invertibility, assume that the subspace spanned by the skip-connection and the subspace spanned by the MLP outputs have trivial intersection.
 That is to say that there is a projection map $P$ such that